kawax/fortify-uikit/README.md

 - Laravel >= 8.0
 - Fortify >= 1.4

-## Versioning
-- Basic : semver
-- Drop old PHP or Laravel version : `+0.1`. composer should handle it well.
-- Support only latest major version (`master` branch), but you can PR to old branches.

 ## Installation
 Before install this package, you should install `laravel/fortify` (without Jetstream) https://github.com/laravel/fortify